 Analog Input pins are unique because they connect to an analog multiplexer, which connects to the single analog-to-digital converter (ADC).
 So for analogRead() to work, the multiplexer has to be configured first.
 This automatic step eliminates the need to call pinMode() on analog pins.

 Analog Output (PWM)

 Unlike digitalRead(), which can be used on both INPUT and OUTPUT, analogWrite() only works for OUTPUT.
 (Read this article if you did not know digitalRead() could be used on digital OUTPUTs.) analogWrite() works on pins which support Pulse-Width Modulation (PWM), so it only makes sense to use it as an OUTPUT.
 That being the case, like analogRead(), analogWrite() automatically sets the pin to OUTPUT when called.

 The Arduino IDE 1.0.1 added a new pinMode() mode: INPUT_PULLUP.
 Adding this mode changed the default behavior of pinMode()’s INPUT.
 In case you are porting code or still using an older version of the Arduino library, here is what changed.

 Before 1.0.1, when pinMode() is called with INPUT the current state of the PORTx is used to determine whether the pull-up resistor would be enabled or not.

 1.0.1 and Later

-So when it comes down to it, when do you use Arduino’s pinMode()?
-The only time you MUST call pinMode() is to setup a pin for use as a digital OUTPUT.
+So when it comes down to it, when do you use Arduino pinMode()?
+The only time you MUST call pinMode() is to set up a pin for use as a digital OUTPUT.
 As a best practice, if you plan to use a pin as a digital INPUT or analog OUTPUT (PWM), you should call pinMode() in setup(), even though it is optional.
-That way when you read your code, you can quickly see what pins are being used.
+That way when you, or someone else, reads your code, you quickly see the pins in use.